nalwayv/MyLeetCode/README.md

 - 2657\.
 Find the Prefix Common Array of Two Arrays
 - 2678\.
 Number of Senior Citizens
 - 2769\.
 Find the Maximum Achievable Number
+- 2787\.
+Ways to Express an Integer as Sum of Powers
 - 2807\.
 Insert Greatest Common Divisors in Linked List
 - 2873\.
 Maximum Value of an Ordered Triplet I
 - 2874\.
 Maximum Value of an Ordered Triplet II